 For those who opt for the easy way out, there is a whole range of android and computer software out there that is easily available and downloadable.
 Software that is free of cost may come with strings attached: only trial versions may be available.
 But purchasing it from any local hardware/software or computer store will grant you access to the full experience.
-We highly recommend the iSkysoft Data Recovery software to restore lost photos.
+We highly recommend the Recoverit (IS) software to restore lost photos.
 It has multiple modes, and you can preview your files; furthermore, you can also pause and resume scanning drives or disks at ease.

 9. Other Safety Precautions

 It is better to be safe than sorry, and this could never be truer than when you accidentally delete that cherished memory!
 Take care of your devices.
 Here are some tips to get you started:

 - Delete pictures on your computer, not on your camera.
 Yes, go through the extra trouble of plugging your DSLR to your computer.
 You'll save a lot of potential trouble.

 - Make use of the "Safely Remove Hardware and Eject Media" option if you are a Windows user.
 Disconnecting the device randomly can cause damage to it.

 - Copy your photos to your computer, then format your memory card.
 Also, make sure you keep some free space in your SD card at all times.

 - As soon as you come across some error or problem, stop snapping pictures.
 Turn your camera off, connect it to the computer, and begin transferring all the photos.
 Odds are that you'll still be able to retrieve the files, but if you continue taking pictures, the odds will not be in your favour.

 - Don't keep switching your camera on and off.
 This places strain on the battery, which in turn could damage your SD card and photos.